 Mount the receiver unit to the alignment unit on the receiver side.
 Check the transmission reading on the transmitter unit LCD.
-It is recommended that two people with a radio link perform this operation with one working on the RU and the other on the TU.
 Proceed to Section 3.5, where tuning for maximum transmission using a voltmeter connected to the plug J14 on the RU side is described.

-Please note that in order to move the RU field view axis to left direction (see Figure 3.3) one should use the following procedure.
+Please note that in order to move the RU field view axis to left direction (see Figure 3-3) one should use the following procedure.